-It's a difficult game, one that can never be mastered, and it gets the best out of the people who have played it all their lives.
-Golf is an easy game to learn, but one of the most difficult games in the world to be good at.
-There are so many moving parts to the golf swing, including takeout, backswing, wrist position, downswing, and impact, that it can take years to master.
-Not to mention that each club, from the putter to the irons, the wedges and the pilot, each requires slightly different techniques to hit well.
+Golf is a game that can never be mastered, and it takes the best out of those who have played it all their lives.
+It's an easy game to learn, but one of the most difficult games in the world to be good at.
+With so many moving parts to the golf swing, including takeout, backswing, wrist position, downswing, and impact, it can take years to master.
+Not to mention that each club requires slightly different techniques to hit well.

-Is it difficult to learn golf?
 A lot of people hesitate to start playing golf for many reasons.
 They think it's time-consuming, difficult to learn, and boring.
-They may also believe that they are starting “too late in the game, but this is not true.
+They may also believe that they are starting “too late in the game”, but this is not true.
 You can learn to play golf at any age, and it's not as difficult as some people may seem.

 With the right help, the clubs and a lot of patience, you can start playing golf quite quickly.
-Is golf the most difficult sport to play?
 Golf is a difficult sport to play consistently well.
 It takes thousands of hours of practice and play to become highly competent.
 Although not as physically challenging as many other sports, its scoring system and high skill requirements provide players with unique mental challenges.